A Broad Curriculum

 All freshmen live in or next to Harvard Yard.
 “The Yard” is the center of the university, and the hub of Harvard’s activity.
 Resident adult advisers help students explore the academic and non-academic opportunities of their first year.
 A wide range of programs are designed especially for first-year students—in the arts, intramural athletics and Freshman Seminars.

-Students run nearly 200 organizations and programs on campus.
-Last year, 80 plays and musicals were produced and directed by students.
+Students run nearly 400 organizations and programs on campus.
+Last year, 70 plays and musicals were produced and directed by students.
 There are men’s, women’s and mixed voiced choruses, plus over half a dozen a cappella groups.
-Two major orchestras, smaller ensembles, chamber groups and rock bands also thrive.
+Six orchestras, smaller ensembles, chamber groups and rock bands also thrive.
+Twenty-two dance groups represent diverse cultures and modes of artistic expression from around the world.
 There are two student newspapers and numerous political, feminist, ethnic, cultural and religious journals.
-A majority of students participate in community service by the time of their graduation, both through the Phillips Brooks House Association and the House and Neighborhood Development (HAND) program.
+In addition, there are several student organizations that focus on diversity and social justice issues.
+A majority of students participate in community service during their time at Harvard College through programs supported by the Phillips Brooks House: Center for Public Service & Engaged Scholarship.

 Harvard’s faculty is large, diverse, and by any measure, an accomplished group of women and men.

 Each faculty member is both a noted teacher and scholar.
 Harvard students learn in classrooms and labs from professors who are leading authorities in their fields.
 In this academic community, all members of the Faculty of Arts and Sciences, including the most prominent scholars, expect to teach undergraduates as well as graduate students.

 Faculty members also instruct students outside the classroom.
 In addition to professors’ weekly office hours, students often spend time with their professors before or after class.
 There are also many occasions when professors take meals in Harvard’s residential dining halls, attend gatherings in the residences of House Masters, who are themselves senior faculty members, and participate in other programs and special events.